jokocide/Config/README.md

+My Powershell/BASH configuration.
+These are essentially just miniature scripts that make common tasks (almost) 3 seconds faster for me.

 ## INSTALLATION

 Clone the [repository.](https://github.com/jokocide/microscripts.git) Review the files and remove the directories that are not relevant to you. (ie 'pwsh' on unix systems)